 Among the other results, you may also find “How To Become A Hacker” by Eric Steven Raymond (ESR).

 Originally conceived in 2001, this document has become the standard beginner’s guide for autodidactic “hackers.”
 Though there are plenty of other documents, books, and manifestos that have codified the hacker ethic and culture, this one presents something unique.
-In addition to extolling the values of FOSS and the hands-on imperative, ESR’s guide on how to become a hacker offers a well-rounded description of the “Hacker”, including a solid visual representation (and I am not talking about this or this).
+In addition to extolling the values of FOSS and the hands-on imperative, ESR’s guide on how to become a hacker offers a well-rounded description of the “Hacker”, including a solid visual representation (and I am not talking about this).

 Behold, the “Glider” emblem.
 The Glider has fascinated hackers for generations and now lives on as possibly one of the most simplistic visual representations of everything hackers stand for.